 I have shied away from the concept of “evil” throughout my life, preferring instead to interpret the dark face of humanity in terms of human limitations.

 As a naturalist whose life is inextricably tied to the forces of Nature, and whose observations have reinforced my belief that evil does not exist in the natural world, I have found continuous support watching animals and birds cooperating rather than competing (as the “man against nature” paradigm would have it).
-Most species, cats, wild and tame are certainly an exception, kill only for food to survive.
+Most species, cats, wild and tame are certainly an exception, all other animals kill only for food to survive.